Always knowing when to

 There are a few things you can do to extend your harvest into the summer months.
 And we’ll get to those in a minute.

 First, let’s look at the best spinach varieties to grow.

 Related: Getting started with square foot gardening?
 Learn more about proper spacing.

 Here are some of my favorite spinach varieties:

 Before you decide what variety to grow, check with your local Cooperative Extension office (U.S. only) to see what varieties will grow well in your area.

-Bloomsdale This is an early 1800’s heirloom, open-pollinated variety that is a dependable producer in spring and fall.
-You can start harvesting tender greens in a little as 28 days!
+Bloomsdale This is an early 1800’s heirloom, an open-pollinated variety that is a dependable producer in spring and fall.
+You can start harvesting tender greens in as little as 28 days!

 Matador This variety’s smooth, oval-shaped leaves are easy to clean.
 And it’s awesome in a fall garden!
 It has the perfect texture for your favorite fall and winter dishes such as soups, stews, and risotto.